opendocsg/opendoc-sensor-data-exchange/FAQs/General.md

 **ADEX** uses a pub-sub transport messaging protocol (MQTT) which is commonly used for Internet of Things (IoT).

 One advantage of **ADEX**, it is good for frequent traffic and lightweight networks.
 It reduces network load and clients are pushed the latest data.
-ADEX also broaden its services not only for sensors but also non-sensors and streaming data.
+ADEX will work ot only with sensor, but also non-sensor and streaming data.

 You can check relevant information about request-response versus publish-subscribe [here](https://blog.opto22.com/optoblog/request-response-vs-pub-sub-part-1) and which one to use [here](https://blog.opto22.com/optoblog/request-response-vs-pub-sub-part-2).